 - President;

 - Vice President for Academic Affairs;

-- Assistant Vice President of Academic Affairs;
+- AVP for Academic Affairs;

 - Academic Department Head;

 - Program faculty members;

 - Students, including those majoring in the program;

 - Director of Tomlinson Library;

-- Director of Assessment of Student Learning;
+- AVP for Academic Affairs for Assessment and Accreditation;

-- Faculty Assessment Coordinator;
+- Chair of Assessment Committee;

-- Executive Director of Information Technology and Telecommunications;
+- Vice President for Information Technology;

 - Graduates of the program; and

 - Employers of graduates or an external advisory council, if applicable.

 During the time on campus, the reviewer should visit at least two courses, one at the upperdivision level and the other at the lower division.
 The reviewer may request that the instructor leave the room while the reviewer visits with the students.
 For programs with courses offered via a distance format, the Academic Department head should recommend two courses and arrange for the reviewer to have access to them for observation purposes prior to arriving on campus.
 The reviewer might tour the library and/or computer labs as relevant while at CMU.
-Exit interviews will be scheduled between the reviewer and 1) the President and Vice President for Academic Affairs, and 2) the AVPAA and 1 - 2 representatives from the program under review.
+Exit interviews will be scheduled between the reviewer and 1) the President and VPAA, and 2) the AVPAA and 1 - 2 representatives from the program under review.